-For more information on this, refer to the 'Nominating beneficiaries' section of the PDS.
+For more information on this, refer to the 'Nominating beneficiaries' section.

-You can only make a non-binding death benefit nomination or a reversionary beneficiary nomination on this form and your nomination will only apply to your new Flexi Pension.
+You can only make a non-binding death benefit nomination or a reversionary beneficiary nomination on this form.

 Which type of beneficiary nomination would you like to make?
 (Select one box only)